Important Links For German Wirehaired Pointers

 The GWPCA is the parent club of the breed.
 You can find information about the club, and about the breed at this web-site.
 You can also find a breeder-list of club members.
 Threre is also information on how to join the club. members receive the club's quarterly magazine--The Wirenews.

 AKC registers purebred dogs, and hosts dog events including field trials, hunt tests, dog shows, agility competitions and obedience trials.
 You can also find information about GWPs on this site, as well as information about competing in different events.

 NAVHDA is dedicated to testing pointing dogs for field abilities, starting with their natural ability test, and moving towards the challenging Utility Dog test, and for their top competitors, the NAVHDA Invitational.
 Most local clubs offer training opportunities, in addition to testing, and this can be a great place to learn how to train your pointing dog puppy.

 The OFA is a health registry, and you can find the health testing results for many health tests on this site.
 Reputable breeders should test their dogs for Hip displasia.
 Many breeders also test for thyroid, elbows, heart, and eyes.

 Here are some Websites of other GWP Breeders

 Sherry Holt has been involved in purebred dogs, and is now an active GWP exhibitor.
+We co-own dogs together and have formulated a working partnership.
 She started her kennel with dogs from Idawire and AM GWPs, and has building a line of her own using some of the top lines in the country.
 Located in Brighton, Colorado

 Cathie Magoon has had success in the show ring, and is now building the field abilities of her dogs.
 She has owned dual champions, and many of her dogs are successful hunting dogs.
 Idawire regularly co-breeds litters with Cynister GWPs.
 Cathie lives in Southern California.